chandraprakashdwivedi/openstack-helm-installation/Readme.md

 https://docs.openstack.org/openstack-helm/latest/install/multinode.html

-After that Copy these scripts inside "openstack-helm" directory and execute one by one
+After that Copy these scripts inside "openstack-helm" directory and execute one by one "or" you can directly run the scripts as mentioned in above document.

 Sequence of execution: